Black And Orange Birds: 16 Species in North America

 American Redstart

-An American redstart is a long-distance migrant that breeds in the eastern and northern states of North America and winters in Florida, Central America, and South America.
-Some birds winter in California too.
+American redstarts are a long-distance migratory species that breeds in the eastern and northern states of North America, before wintering in Florida, Central America, and South America.
+Because of the warmer weather, some redstarts are known to winter in California as well.

 4. Blackburnian Warbler